 A lot of times, communities have toxic waste disposal days for the spring cleaning season.
-I recommend on getting rid of all those dried-out cans paint cans, adhesives, varnishes, finishes, etc, clogging up your storage space and disposing of them on the toxic waste disposal day.
+I recommend getting rid of all those dried-out paint cans, adhesives, varnishes, finishes, etc, clogging up your storage space and disposing of them on toxic waste disposal day.

 2. Choose your scraps wisely

 As a DIYer, you never know when you might need some spare scraps of wood, PCV pipes, drywall and cardboard.
 But there has to be a limit to how much you can keep otherwise it becomes easy to look like a hoarder!

 Drawing the line will be easier than you think.
 Just toss any wood cardboard, etc. that is cracked, twisted, or of poor quality.
 Even though you will probably want to keep every scrap because who knows when you will need them, fight the urge!